polosologub/showcase-image-tagger/README.md

 ## Usage

 ### Get tags
-Get a list of tags.
+Get an array of tags.

 #### Endpoint